 Staff applicants would normally attend the meeting on their own.
 Undergraduate and MSc students should be accompanied by the supervisor of the research project as named on the application form, or an alternate if the supervisor is not available.
-Professionalt doctorate students and PhD students have the option of attending alone or with their supervisor.
+Professional doctorate candidates and PhD candidates have the option of attending alone or with their supervisor.